+201.1.1 Eligibility-Swimmers age 18 and over are eligible and may apply for membership in USMS.

+201.1.2 Annual Membership

-- 201.1.1 Eligibility-Swimmers age 18 and over are eligible and may apply for membership in USMS. - 201.1.2 Annual Membership-Individual membership is for the period January 1 through December 31 of each year.
-Swimmers applying for membership for the following year on or after November 1 shall be issued a membership card valid from the registration date through December 31 of the following year.
+A Standard membership is for the period January 1 through December 31 of each year.
+Standard membership is effective from the date of registration through December 31 of the same year, except that registrations on or after November 1 shall provide membership from the registration date through December 31 of the following year.
 Swimmers may register unattached or may affiliate with a club that is already registered for the same year for which the swimmer is registering.